Q: Does Norwex Oven Cleaner work?

 - you can use it in a self cleaning oven… just use the self clean feature with the Norwex Oven & Grill cleaner!
 FYI – self cleaning your oven uses a TON of energy = money.
 They heat up to 500C/900F and stay that hot for 3 hours!
 It’s also been reported by bird owners, that the fumes released from the heated Teflon coated interior of the oven will KILL PET BIRDS and make other small pets very sick!
 I think it would be safe to say that those same fumes are probably not super healthy for people either… especially little ones.

-- it’s a little pricier than what you might pay for a can of Easy-off Oven Cleaner.
+- it’s a little pricier than what you might pay for a can of another brand of Oven Cleaner.
 But given the fact that you can clean A LOT with just one bottle, you will definitely get your money’s worth out of it.

 - is it a con that I can’t think of any more cons?